mbientlab/MetaWear-SDK-Android/README.md

     public void onServiceDisconnected(ComponentName componentName) { }
 }
 ```

-Once the service is bound, you can retrieve a MetaWearBoard object from the service's LocalBinder to start interacting with your board.
-More information and tutorials are available on [project's wiki](https://github.com/mbientlab/Metawear-AndroidAPI/wiki/MetaWearBoard-Class).
+With that, you are ready to interact with your board.
+Further documentation and guides are available on the MbientLab web page ([https://mbientlab.com/androiddocs/](https://mbientlab.com/androiddocs/)).
+Sample code is available both in the [Example](https://github.com/mbientlab/Metawear-AndroidAPI/tree/master/example/src/main/java/com/mbientlab/metawear/example/MainActivity.java) module and the MetaWear [Android app](https://github.com/mbientlab/Metawear-SampleAndroidApp).